frenck/spook/documentation/integrations/lovelace.md

 - **Let me fix it myself.** Points you at **Settings** > **Dashboards** > **Resources**, and leaves the issue in place until you have.
 - **Leave them, stop telling me.** Keeps the resources as they are and stops Spook mentioning that one again.

 Resources listed in YAML are static, so there is nothing Spook can delete for you there.
-Those issues are still raised, without the offer to fix them, because the change has to happen in the file.
+Those duplicates are still reported, and choosing to fix one tells you which file to edit rather than offering a button that would quietly do nothing.

 Spook will automatically remove the repair issue once the issue is fixed.